JuliaPoo/Este/README.md

 ## Getting Started

+[Note: A refactor is in the works to put everything in a nice python module]
 1. Move to this repository's root directory
 2. Edit [./este-config.toml](./este-config.toml) file and set the attribute `binary-whitelist` to the target binaries.
     - E.g. `binary-whitelist = ["test/helloworld.exe"]`